-2. Documenting functional improvement and patient co-morbidities

-In those situations where the requested treatment is not addressed in ODG, the health care provider should describe how meaningful and sustained functional improvement would be the expected result of the treatment.
-Additionally, providers should also document any relevant comorbidities (if applicable) that would increase the likelihood that the treatment would be appropriate and optimal for their patient.
+2. Documenting functional improvement and patient co-morbidities care provider should describe how meaningful and sustained functional improvement would be the expected result of the treatment.
+Additionally, providers should also document any relevant co- morbidities (if applicable) that would increase the likelihood that the treatment would be appropriate and optimal for their patient.